 Don’t open a new package until the old one is empty.
 The open package stays in front.
 Use a chip or binder clip to keep things fresh longer.

 Have one good set of square food storage containers handy.
-Clear ones that can go from freezer to microwave to dishwasher will help you see the food and can be used in the pantry too.
+Because clear ones that can go from freezer to microwave to dishwasher help you see the food, they can be used in the pantry too.

 It might seem simplistic to start with the definition of the activities of a room, but once you get in there and find things that are not for those activities you realize how much is in the way.
-These not for preparing, eating or storing food items need to go elsewhere.
+These not for preparing, eating or storing food items need to go elsewhere – not in your kitchen cabinets.

 This is not to say that you can’t do other activities in the kitchen, the counter can be just the right height for certain craft activities, but that those occasional activities need to be transient.
 Brought in, worked on and removed back to their place of residence.

-If there is space left over once the kitchen activities are set up, then other activities can take up residence within a designated spot of their own.
+If there is space left over after streamlining your kitchen, then other, non-cooking, activities can take up residence within a designated spot of their own.
 However, I recommend keeping other things to a minimum.